Jama-analyst/Business-Insight-360/README.md

 ## Senior Data Analyst Sets Up the Next Steps with Junior Data Analyst
+- Senior Data Analyst, Tony Sharma, will now set-up the next steps with the Junior Data Analyst Jamanovandu Hangara.
+-  [ ] In this next step this are the things that they will cover:
+       - Create a Microsoft Team Channel
+       - Why use Microsoft Teams for Project Communication?
+       - Send action points via the Team Channel
+       - What is Fiscal Year
+       - Why Power BI

     **1.** Create Profit and Loss (P&L) reports by _[Business Insight 360](https://github.com/Jama-analyst/Business-Insight-360/blob/main/Business%20Insights%20360_2024-08-08_04-50-41.pdf)